29 Cheap & Easy Uni Student Meals & Recipes For One

 Easy pizza on toast

 Easy student meals for one can be fun too, just like this pizza on toast recipe!
-We mention pizza on toast in our post on easy lunch ideas for students, especially if you have a toastie maker.
+We mention pizza on toast in our post on easy uni student lunch ideas, especially if you have a toastie maker.
 But if you don’t, then a toaster and an oven are all you need to make this easy pizza on toast.
 Taking just about 5-10 minutes (depending on how good your oven is), it’s one of those quick student meals that’ll quickly become a comfort during busy exam periods too, without the hefty price tag of a takeaway!

 Ingredients